 Crab Island is actually not an island.
-It’s a sandbar out in the middle of the bay with a couple of floating restaurants, lots of boats and people playing in the water which ranges from 2 to 10 feet deep and is waist-level in many areas depending on the tide.
+It’s a sandbar out in the middle of the bay with lots of boats, and people playing in the water which ranges from 2′ to 10′ feet deep and is waist-level in many areas depending on the tide.
+See the tide chart.

 If you can, try to visit Crab Island during high tide.
 You’ll experience breathtaking turquoise water that is usually waist-deep for adults.